MaPankow/react-context-learning/README.md

 ### Context
 This file contains the logic that allows values to be passed down the component tree without having to pass props through every level.
 This helps avoid unnecessary prop drilling.

+## Set up basic logic to display the musical acts

+Before starting with context logic, the React workflow was set up and tested.
+A few entries for each section were hard-coded as constant variables (arrays of objects) in `App.jsx`.

+The first component to receive data as props is `MusicSection.jsx`.
+In `App.jsx`, the logic displays this component twice, passing down the names of the sections.

+In `MusicSection.jsx`, the section titles are displayed as `h2` elements, and the contents of the next component, `MusiciansList.jsx`, are shown by passing down the musicians list as props.

+In `MusiciansList.jsx`, the logic maps over the array and displays the list items, which are rendered by the last component in the tree, `ListItem.jsx`.
+The props for each single object are passed down.

+Initially, only the name was included as a key-value pair, so only the name was passed down.
+To make it more complex, another property, `genres`, was added to each object.
+Its value is an array, since each musician has more than one genre.

+Now, in `MusiciansList.jsx`, the whole object is passed down, and in `ListItem.jsx`, the genres array is mapped over to show the genres in an unordered list.

+So far, although the app still looks ugly and needs some CSS, it works and displays the data.